haddocking/haddock3/docs/CNS.md

 ## 5 Check installation

-To check that CNS has been installed, start the program (from any working directory) with the following command:
+To check that CNS has been installed, start the program with the following command:

 ```bash
 cns